sariz-wachirasook/astro-starter/README.md

 - please learn the Astro project structure: https://docs.astro.build/en/core-concepts/project-structure/
 - assets folder is for our Outsourcify developer experience, they will know why it's there
 - assets folder can be removed if you don't need it
+- i18n is a little bit complex, see https://github.com/yassinedoghri/astro-i18next for more information

 ## Requirements